The hidden, and most beautiful, libraries of Rome

 Best cafès to work in

-(Biblioteca apostolica vaticana)
+Vatican Library (Biblioteca apostolica vaticana)

 One of the oldest libraries in the world, it was officially established in 1475 but its priceless collection has been around for much longer.
 As well as being the papacy’s theological storehouse, the Vatican Library contains key secular texts and was central to the revival of classical Greek and Roman culture during the Renaissance.
 Just some of the innumerable (known) treasures include Henry VIII’s love letters, one of the 50 bibles custom-made for Emperor Constantine (the first Christian Roman leader), and ancient Chinese manuscripts.
 Among its collection, the Vatican Library currently has over 180,000 manuscripts and over 1,600,000 printed books.
 The library is typically not open to undergraduates or high school students.
 However, you can acquire a short-term pass with the appropriate documents.

-Angelica Library
+Angelica Library (Biblioteca Angelica)

 Established in 1604 by the Augustinian bishop Angelo Rocca, it was first opened to the public in 1609.
 The Angelica library is near Piazza Navona and holds around 120,000 manuscripts.
 Many of these works are key documents on the Reformation and Counter-Reformation.
 Other assets include Bibles, 2,700 Latin, Greek and Oriental volumes, plus Italian literature and theatre from the 15th to 18th centuries.
-Highlights are rare editions of works by Dante, Petrarch, and Boccaccio.
+Some highlights are rare editions of works by Dante, Petrarch, and Boccaccio.
 Open to anyone 16 years and older with valid documentation.

 INSPIRATION